CrossEye/BibleLiteracy/index.md

 The Reading List
 ----------------

 Here are suggested Books/Chapters to read.
-Each is annotated with some phrases/names that you could well run across in other contexts.
+These are annotated with some words or phrases that you might run across in other contexts.

 ### Old Testament ###